Click on each staff member's photo for a full bio

 Glen joined Komen Greater NYC as Senior Director of Digital Communications in January 2015.
 He brings to the team over fifteen years of eCRM and Web Production experience in government, secondary education, and non-profit sectors.
 Prior to joining the team, Glen worked for Convio/Blackbaud where he was a Web Production Team Lead working on many critical projects including the “new” TeamRaiser and PC2.
 He and his team were instrumental in much of the initial Victory designs and customizations, giving him familiarity with Komen specific needs and goals.
 He has supported hundreds of deployments, large and small for a variety of clients.
 He is a master of implementing and managing site wrappers, building in customizations, generating reports, and generally wrangling the Luminate Online environment into submission.

-“I work for Komen Greater NYC because of our mission and vision of a world without breast cancer.
+“I work for Komen Greater NYC because of our mission and vision that no one should die from breast cancer.
 Because of everything Komen has done since 1982, I have been blessed and am truly grateful for the beautiful breast cancer survivors I have in my life.”

 Cindy Rogers joined Komen Greater NYC in October 2015.
 Cindy has over 15 years of strategic planning and budgeting experience.
 Most recently she was the Director of Finance & Operations for CARES Foundation and prior to CARES she was the Director of Finance & Human Resources for Alzheimer’s Association, Greater New Jersey Chapter.
 She holds BS degrees in Human Resources Management and Psychology, and an MBA in Accounting.